philc/book-notes/engineering/working in public - nadia eghbal.md

     creator prioritizes work based on scarcity of attention: saying no to contributors, closing out issues, reducing user support.
 While the commons is tasked with resolving *coordination* issues, creators are defined by the need for *curation*."
 * (Were commons just a temporary historical phenomenon?
-It's intuitive that big project would be driven by a couple of high-leverage engineers -- the maintainers -- not hundreds of minor contributors.
-Maybe in the early days of open source, the population using it was mostly 10x engineers, given how niche it was.)
+It's intuitive that big projects would be driven by a couple of high-leverage engineers -- the maintainers -- not hundreds of minor contributors.
+Maybe in the early days of open source, the population using it was mostly very capable engineers, given how niche of an activity development software was.)
 * How platforms broke apart the commons
   * Github created a highway where it was easy to discover what else was out there, and lowered the barrier to contributing.
 Also, it made everything look homogenous.